 117 Fundamentals of Aeronautics.
-Interim (3).
+May Term (3).

-An FAA-certified "ground school" with a focus on aerodynamics, the flight environment, aircraft systems and performance, meteorology, weather data, navigation, navigation systems, physiology, and flight planning.
-Prepares students for the FAA Private Pilot Written Examination.
+A "ground school" taught by an FAA-certified instructor that qualifies students to take the FAA Private Pilot Written Exam.
+Sections of the course focus on aerodynamics, aircraft systems, aircraft performance, airspace categorization and the flight environment, meteorology, weather data, navigation, navigation systems, flight physiology and psychology, and flight planning.
 CN only.